ValentinFunk/firebase-steam-login/README.md

 # Steam -> Firebase token generator

-Enables users to log in via steam, then redirects passing a firebase auth token as query.
+1) Enables users to log in via steam, then redirects passing a firebase auth token as query.
+2) Users can link their Discord app to their steam account.

 ## Running